A picture of two different types of rvs

 The third category of motorhomes is (of course) class C. Class C motorhomes fall somewhere between class A and class B in size.
 Built on a truck chassis, this type of RV possesses the extra bathroom and kitchen space of class A without sacrificing the mobility of class B. Like its counterparts, you can purchase this RV type in gas or diesel and live in it fairly comfortably.

 “Towable” is simply an umbrella term that refers to any camper pulled on a hitch.
-There are countless types of RV trailers, including fifth-wheel campers, teardrop campers, pop-up campers, and more.
+There are countless types of RV trailers, including fifth-wheel campers (more on that later), teardrop campers, pop-up campers, and more.
 Most campers come equipped with the same amenities as a motorhome.
 However, the benefit of towable campers is that once parked at your campsite, you can unhitch your regular vehicle and drive around town unencumbered.
 Additionally, many campers feature expandable slides that create extra space inside when parked.

 A “toy hauler” is a type of trailer, but it exists less for daily living and more for hauling fun travel toys such as bikes, ATVs, kayaks, jet skis, etc. Toy haulers work great for individuals who use their campers for quick vacations rather than full-time travel.